tiagodsferreira/JARW/about.md

 ---

 # Who am I?

-I'm a ressearcher at the The Center for Psychology at University of Porto (CPUP).
-I recently completed my Ph.D. in Psychology at the University of Porto, Portugal.
-My research focuses on the contributions of family and school relationships to socioemotional development during early childhood.
-I've been also acquiring advanced training in statistics and data analyses.
-My areas of expertise includes psychometrics (e.g., measurement invariance and multitrait-multimethod analysis), and longitudinal data analysis.
+I’m a professor at the Faculty of Psychology and Educational Sciences of the University of Porto (FPCEUP), where I also completed my Ph.D. in Psychology.
+My research focuses on socio-emotional development in childhood, the role of family and school relationships, and how skills like empathy and prosocial behavior contribute to the development of ecological awareness in children and adolescents.
+In parallel, I specialize in applied statistics and data analysis, with expertise in psychometrics, structural equation modeling, longitudinal and multilevel modeling, and machine learning.
+I enjoy teaching and have led R workshops and advanced courses in data analysis for the social sciences.
+I'm involved in several research projects and have been contributing to [publications](https://www.researchgate.net/profile/Tiago_Ferreira5/research) in national and international peer-reviewed journals.

-I'm involved in several researcher projects and been contributing to [publications](https://www.researchgate.net/profile/Tiago_Ferreira5/research) in national and international peer-reviewed journals.
-I also been serving has statistical consultant research projects in the fields of child development, family studies, and early childhood education.
-I've also been responsible for given R introduction workshops and advanced courses in multilevel and longitudinal data analysis at the University of Porto, Faculty of Psychology and Education Sciences.

 ## Purpose of this webpage
 This webpage will be used to post my class materials and code developed for conducting my research.